 Use in the classroom to discuss the writing process, overcoming adversity and gender roles.

 Planting Stories: The Life of Librarian and Storyteller Pura Belpré by Anika Aldamuy Denise

 Pura Belpré journeys from Puerto Rico to America in 1921.
-Working as a librarian she discovered there were no books representing the Puerto Rican culture.
-She tells stories and then turned them into books before travelling the world to spread the stories of her homeland.
+Working as a librarian, she discovered no books representing the Puerto Rican culture.
+She tells stories and then turns them into books before travelling the world to spread the stories of her homeland.

 The Power of Her Pen: The Story of Groundbreaking Journalist Ethel L. Payne by Lesa Cline-Ransome

 This is the first of two picture books about inspiring women by Lesa Cline-Ransome.
 Ethel Payne fought for her education despite the adversity and racism she faced.

 After graduating in journalism, Ethel wrote about segregation and racism before becoming one of three black journalists to be issued a press page for the White House.
 She asked tough questions and was a vocal critic of those in power for their lack of action in the civil rights movement.